RunMat

 GitHub

-str2double — Convert strings, character arrays, or cell arrays of text into double-precision numbers with MATLAB-compatible rules.
+str2double — Convert text representations of numbers into double-precision values with MATLAB-compatible parsing rules.

 • Leading and trailing whitespace is ignored, as are padding spaces that MATLAB inserts in character arrays.